NicoleMantilla/calculator-project-stencil/readme.md

 # Calculator Project Starter

-This is a starter project for building a calculator project using StencilJs.
+This is a calculator project using StencilJs.

 The calculator has:
 A display showing the current operation.